RamazanKara/bitcoin-price-aggregator-go/README.md

 ## Introduction

 This Go application provides historical price data for Bitcoin over the last 7 days and predicts the price for the next day, along with identifying the trend (upwards, downwards, or stable).
-The application fetches data from the CoinGecko API and uses a basic linear regression model for the prognosis.
+The application fetches data from the CoinGecko API and uses a linear regression model for the prognosis.
+It includes preprocessing steps to prepare the data for more accurate predictions.

 ## Installation